jasketi/twist-phenomenology/README.md

 If you use this repository, please cite:

-> Ascher, J. (2025). *Twist-Topological Phenomenology of Cosmology and Astrophysics*. arXiv:YYYY.NNNNN
+> Ascher, J. (2025). *Twist-Topological Phenomenology of Cosmology and Astrophysics*.

 ---